A magnifying glass zooming in on data.

 Data doesn’t lie.
 Understanding the power of product analytics is the key to empowering your teams for growth.

-At FullStory, we put data first.
+At Fullstory, we put data first.
 Our Digital Experience Intelligence program provides product analysis in the form of session replay, heatmaps, user trends, and frustration signals so you can better your product and move forward.

-FullStory's Digital Experience Intelligence platforms combines the best of product analytics, session replay, and more to give you a 360º degree view of how your entire digital platform is performing.
+Fullstory's Digital Experience Intelligence platforms combines the best of product analytics, session replay, and more to give you a 360º degree view of how your entire digital platform is performing.
 Customers often achieve a 10x ROI or more.

 Start your free trial today

-Amanda MyersHead of Product Marketing
+Head of Product Marketing

-Amanda is the Head of Product Marketing at FullStory.
+Amanda is the Head of Product Marketing at Fullstory.
 She is based in Austin, Texas.